 A collaborative work group of DDS staff and AWC providers was initiated to develop a comprehensive AWC Program and Operations Manual that includes many helpful resources and tools, and will support more consistency in understanding and implementation of these services.
 The manual’s release will be accompanied by regional training sessions for AWC providers and DDS Area Office staff (anticipated roll out in Fall 2019).

-The Human Services Research Institute (HSRI) conducted year two of their three-year evaluation of self-direction program contract which focused on the infrastructure of self-direction including service coordination, budget development, service planning and supports and services.
+The Human Services Research Institute (HSRI) conducted year two of their three-year evaluation of the self-direction program contract which focused on the infrastructure of self-direction including service coordination, budget development, service planning and supports and services.
 The work that HSRI completed assisted DDS in creating a strategic work plan.

 In 2019, DDS engaged in a strategic work plan process with the Self Determination Advisory Board, DDS field staff, families and participants self-directing their services.
 The plan, which is still under development, is aimed at standardizing processes across the state, increasing stakeholder engagement, better integrating program integrity oversight and increasing overall training and education for both internal and external parties.